IbroTao/SCHOOL-MANAGEMENT-SYSTEM/app.md

 -A dedicated portal for posting news and information by admins and it also has the functionality to notify students and teachers of the latest news.

--Admin has different abilities depending on heirachy.
+-Admin has different abilities depending on hierarchy.
 -A complaint section accessible by parents with identification for their wards.

 -Student can view their data, can check subjects they offer, can check test scores.

--A dedicated portal for viewing of new and submitting of assignments and classworks.
+-A dedicated portal for viewing of new and submitting of assignments and classwork.

--Students can view their results and grades imputed by teachers to the result poral.
+-Students can view their results and grades imputed by teachers to the result portal.

 -Blacklisting, suspension and expulsion of students can be reflected on students' data as well as prevent access to specific actions.

 -All users can add, edit and delete drafts and important files.

-\*\*\*Partially implemented functinalitie:
+\*\*\*Partially implemented functionalities:

--A video chat plaform to allow for School meetings.
+-A video chat platform to allow for School meetings.

 -Special identification customized keys for users.